Mitigating Included- and Omitted-Variable Bias in Estimates of Disparate Impact: Abstract

 \section{Abstract}

-Policymakers often seek to gauge discrimination against groups defined by race, gender, and other protected attributes.
-One popular strategy is to estimate disparities after controlling for observed covariates, typically with a regression model.
-This approach, however, suffers from two statistical challenges.
-First, omitted-variable bias can skew results if the model does not control for all relevant factors; second, and conversely, included-variable bias can skew results if the set of controls includes irrelevant factors.
-Here we introduce a simple three-step strategy---which we call risk-adjusted regression---that addresses both concerns in settings where decision makers have clearly measurable objectives.
-In the first step, we use all available covariates to estimate the utility of possible decisions.
-In the second step, we measure disparities after controlling for these utility estimates alone, mitigating the problem of included-variable bias.
-Finally, in the third step, we examine the sensitivity of results to unmeasured confounding, addressing concerns about omitted-variable bias.
-We demonstrate this method on a detailed dataset of 2.2 million police stops of pedestrians in New York City, and show that traditional statistical tests of discrimination can yield misleading results.
-We conclude by discussing implications of our statistical approach for questions of law and policy.
+Managers, employers, policymakers, and others often seek to understand whether decisions are biased against certain groups.
+One popular analytic strategy is to estimate disparities after adjusting for observed covariates, typically with a regression model.
+This approach, however, suffers from two key statistical challenges.
+First, omitted-variable bias can skew results if the model does not adjust for all relevant factors; second, and conversely, included-variable bias---a lesser-known phenomenon---can skew results if the set of covariates includes irrelevant factors.
+Here we introduce a new, three-step statistical method, which we call risk-adjusted regression, to address both concerns in settings where decision makers have clearly measurable objectives.
+In the first step, we use all available covariates to estimate the value, or inversely, the \emph{risk}, of taking a certain action, such as approving a loan application or hiring a job candidate.
+Second, we measure disparities in decisions after adjusting for these risk estimates alone, mitigating the problem of included-variable bias.
+Finally, in the third step, we assess the sensitivity of results to potential mismeasurement of risk, addressing concerns about omitted-variable bias.
+To do so, we develop a novel, non-parametric sensitivity analysis that yields tight bounds on the true disparity in terms of the average gap between true and estimated risk---a single interpretable parameter that facilitates credible estimates.
+We demonstrate this approach on a detailed dataset of 2.2 million police stops of pedestrians in New York City, and show that traditional statistical tests of discrimination can substantially underestimate the magnitude of disparities.